timememe/vcl_lab_01/README.md

 ### Build Settings

 - **Build Command:** `npm run build`
-- **Publish Directory:** `dist`
+- **Start Command:** `npm start`
 - **Node Version:** 18 or higher

+### Port Configuration

+The app is configured to:
+- Listen on all interfaces (`0.0.0.0`)
+- Use Render's `$PORT` environment variable
+- Fallback to port 5173 for development

-The app is configured to automatically use environment variables from Render's deployment environment.
+The app will automatically use environment variables from Render's deployment environment.

 ## Project Structure